aprsworld/wsBroadcast/README.md

  * `GET /data/now.json/webdisplay/` will return just the webconfig portion of the tree.
  * `POST /data/now.json/webdisplay/configs/delme` with the body being valid JSON data, will update that part of the tree.
  * `POST /data/now.json/webdisplay/config/dontdelme?persist=true` will do the same as the last but persist the changes forever.

+## Copying data from one server to another
+`curl http://192.168.8.2:8888/data/now.json/webdisplay > /tmp/tmp.json && curl --data-binary @/tmp/tmp.json http://cam.aprsworld.com/data/now.json/webdisplay?persist=true && rm /tmp/tmp.json`

+Replace webdisplay with the URI of the data you want to copy and remove ?persist=true if you don't want the changes to be persistent.

 ## Debugging / dumping data using wscat